FernLab/cookiecutter-fastapi-package/docs/tutorial.rst

 ~~~~~~~~~~~~~~
 **Miniforge** is the light version of Conda that is used for managing the python environment for each python package you are working on.
 Using **Miniforge**, you can have different python environment with different python packages and version for specific project.

-Based on [official conda-forge documentation](https://github.com/conda-forge/miniforge?tab=readme-ov-file#install), you can use one of the following scripts to install **Miniforge** on your machine:
+Based on `official conda-forge documentation <https://github.com/conda-forge/miniforge?tab=readme-ov-file#install>`_, you can use one of the following scripts to install **Miniforge** on your machine:

 .. code-block:: bash